Best Practices for Your Hashtag Strategy

 Suggested Hashtags: #nationalcookieday #cookieday #cookies

 We love celebrating holidays on social media, as it gives us reason to create and post content as well as allowing us to engage with new accounts.
-These quirky holidays also allow us to share a bit more about our team since we’re able to bring our personalities and interests into the topics we choose to post about.
+These quirky holidays also allow your brand to feature a bit more personality in your content schedule.

-If you’re interested in implementing more marketing holidays into your content calendar, take a look at this preview from our 2020 hashtag marketing calendar and sign up for our monthly newsletter so you’ll be the first to get the monthly dates directly in your inbox.
+If you’re interested in implementing more marketing holidays into your content calendar, take a look at this preview from our 2021 hashtag marketing calendar and Subscribe to our monthly newsletter to download the full 2021 Content Planning Calendar right away!

 In social media (and life in general) it’s important to give credit where credit is due.
 Here are some articles I found helpful when researching this piece.